Anoncoin/anoncoin/doc/zerocoin.md

   using that denomination occur in the block.

 * ZC mint: amount must be one of the denomination amounts.
-  Script format: `RETURN ZCMINT version coinCommitment`.
+  Script format: `RETURN ZCMINT version publicCoinValue`.

-* ZC first half: always has an amount of zero.
-  Script format: `RETURN ZCFIRSTHALF version firstHalfHash`.
-  At the time that this transaction is verified, only the length of `firstHalfHash` is checked, since the information required to verify more is not yet available.
-  `firstHalfHash` consists of a hash of `spendTxHash commitmentToCoinUnderSerialParams t1-20hash t21-40hash`.
-  `t1-20hash` and `t21-40hash` should match the "snSoK t" hashes described in the spend root section (below). `spendTxHash` is produced by taking the binary representation of the ZC spend transaction as found in "tx" network messages, and replacing the input's spendRootHash with all zero bytes.
+???WHERE DO I PUT THIS??? `spendTxHash` is produced by taking the binary representation of the ZC spend transaction as found in "tx" network messages, and replacing the input's spendRootHash with all zero bytes.